LennardF1989/BF2042-Portal-Docs/docs/generated.md

 # EnableDefaultGameModeWinCondition

-Enables or disables the gamemode\'s default win condition logic.
+Enables or disables the gamemode's default win condition logic.
 The win condition is checked when the time limit is reached or when a team or player reaches the target score.
 Disable this if you want to trigger your own win condition.

 ### Inputs